Marxed/Marxed/README.md

 <br />

-hi, i'm [Abhishek Naidu](https://abhishknads.me/), a passionate self-taught full stack web developer and a freelance software engineer from india. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.
+hi, i'm [Marxed](https://ddd.me/), a passionate full stack web developer and a computer software engineer from Brazil.
+My passion for software lies with dreaming up ideas and making them come true with elegant interfaces and functions.
+I take great care in the experience, development, and code quality of the things I build.

 i am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.